 Indicates that a comment block contains documentation for a directory.
-The "path fragment" argument should include the directory name and enough of the path to be unique w.r.t. the other directories in the project.
-The SHOW_DIRECTORIES option determines whether or not the directory information is shown and the STRIP_FROM_PATH option determines what is stripped from the full path before it appears in the output.
+The "path fragment" argument should include the directory name and enough of the path to be unique with respect to the other directories in the project.
+The SHOW\DIRECTORIES option determines whether or not the directory information is shown and the STRIP\FROM\PATH option determines what is stripped from the full path before it appears in the output.